SCAD 2026 Senior stop-motion short Film

 The Main character's wig was first sculpted and cast in plastic.
 The base was adjusted to accommodate the fabric buildup and allow for the inclusion of basic rigging .
 Individual layers of fabric where then cut, glued and painted.

-During the shower scene of the short, the usual fabric wigs were replaced with new embroidery yard wigs.
+During the shower scene of the short, the usual fabric wigs were replaced with new embroidery yarn wigs.

 Mockups